klaalk/cloud-actions-node-server/README.md

 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 Images become containers when they run on Docker Engine.
+For further information you can see [Docekr Overview](https://docs.docker.com/get-started/overview/)

 ### What is Jenkins?
 Jenkins is an open-source server that is written entirely in Java.
 It lets you execute a series of actions to achieve the continuous integration process, that too in an automated fashion.